mattdesl/meridian-discord-voting/README.md

 This means that even though a validator could potentially bias RANDAO, they would not be able to predict in which way their bias would affect the raffle output.

-Because of this, the ceremony is not completely trust-minimized, as you also have to trust that I am not running many costly Ethereum validator nodes to try and influence my own raffle. :)
+Because of this, the ceremony is not completely trust-minimized, as you also have to trust that I am not staking so much ETH that I can bias the RANDAO value (the cost of this biasing would be in the tens of millions of USD).[^4]

 #### SHA-256 Commitments